Capital Flow Volatility

-Capital flow volatility is a condition of unstable allocation behavior rather than a separate market regime or a complete theory of price action.
+It is a condition of unstable allocation behavior rather than a separate market regime or a complete theory of price action.
 Markets can reprice sharply without a major transfer of capital, and capital can become erratic even while headline volatility still looks contained.
-The focus is the instability of allocation itself: weaker persistence, shorter holding horizons, and less reliable commitment from the investors providing demand.
+The focus is the instability of allocation itself: shorter holding horizons, weaker follow-through, and less dependable demand from the investors providing capital.

 How capital flow volatility differs from simple market turbulence